iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 <figure class="diagram-container">
   <caption>
-    Below, you can see a piecewise convex function, representing optimal value of of MIP, and its relaxation.
+    Below, you can see a piecewise convex function, representing the optimal value of an MIP, and its relaxation.
   </caption>
   <svg id="figure-benders-relaxation" class="diagram" viewBox="-400 -200 800 400" width="100%" height="100%">
   </svg>